 Creationists against science: the situation in France

-In our first article, we discussed the difficulties involved in training teachers to properly transmit knowledge about the theory of evolution.
-Unfortunately, there is another difficulty in the field, this one linked to creationism.
+In our first article, we discussed the difficulties associated with training teachers to effectively convey knowledge about evolutionary theory.
+Unfortunately, there is another practical difficulty, this one related to creationism.

-Marc-André SELOSSE, Muséum national d'histoire naturelle (MNHN) - Sorbonne Universities and Bernard GODELLE, University of Montpellier
+Marc-André SELOSSE, National Museum of Natural History (MNHN) – Sorbonne Universities and Bernard GODELLE, University of Montpellier

 Carpeaux/Wikimedia, CC BY

-Creationism of the Christian persuasion has become less audible, particularly since John Paul II wrote that "new knowledge leads us to recognize in the theory of evolution more than a hypothesis", followed by Pope Francis in 2014: "evolution in nature is not incompatible with the notion of creation".
-Even if these positions are not very divisive, the impact of Christian prejudices persists in more or less visible forms, and it is extremely difficult for science to emancipate itself completely from them.
+Christian creationism has become less prominent, particularly since John Paul II wrote that "new knowledge leads us to recognize that the theory of evolution is more than just a hypothesis," followed by Pope Francis in 2014: "evolution in nature is not incompatible with the notion of creation."
+Even if these positions are not particularly divisive, the impact of Christian prejudices persists in more or less visible forms, and it is extremely difficult for science to completely free itself from them.

-work on altruism by Martin Nowakwith positions that are a little out of step in this field of research.
+work on altruism by Martin Nowak, with slightly different positions in this field of research.

 The Atlas of Creation.